Does provable absence of barren plateaus imply classical simulability?: Barren plateau-free models, polynomial subspaces, and simulation algorithms

 The proof of absence of barren plateaus for this initialization technique was presented in Ref.~\cite{zhang2022escaping}, where the authors find that exponential concentration is avoided if $\rho$ satisfies an area law of entanglement.
 Therefore, one has

-When the parameters are sampled from a Gaussian distribution whose width decreases with the circuit depth, then the adjoint action of the unitary on the measurements operator lives, with high probability for $\thv\sim\PC$, in an effective polynomially-sized subspace.
-This means that
+When the parameters are sampled from a Gaussian distribution whose width decreases with the circuit depth, then the adjoint action of the unitary on the measurements operator lives, with high probability for $\thv\sim\PC$, in a low magic subspace.
+Concretely, as proven in Ref.~\cite{lerch2024efficient}, it belongs to an effective subspace composed of operators acting on $\OC(\text{poly}(n))$ qubits that can be efficiently classically identified using the small-angle Pauli Propagation algorithm.
+It follows that

-This trade-off between the range of parameter values and circuit depth renders the quantum circuit effectively simulated with tensor networks in $\OC(\poly(n))$ time.
-Again we might need to perform classical shadow tomography on the initial state $\rho$.
+This trade-off between the range of parameter values and circuit depth renders the quantum circuit effectively simulated with low magic simulation algorithms~\cite{lerch2024efficient, beguvsic2024fast}.
+Again we might need to perform Pauli measurements on the initial state $\rho$.
 Putting these results together leads to

 We note that Ref.~\cite{wang2023trainability} also proves a trainability guarantee for small angle initialization in an ansatz composed of alternating controlled Z layers and single qubit rotations.
 One can show that this is classically simulable by a similar argument to the one above.